zenerosjung/example-exchange-crypto/README.md

 ## User account

-This repo have prepare 2 account for test this example system.
+This data seeder (data sample) have prepare 2 account for test this example system.

 1 user have orders to much.

     email : john@gmail.com
     pass : 123456

 2 user want to buy and sell.
+(Default User)

     email : jame@gmail.com
     pass : 123456